Management bios

 John is an economics graduate of the University of Bath and a Fellow of the Royal Society of Arts.
 Married with two children he also chairs a community-based social enterprise in the UK.

-Dr. David Bevan, Academic Director
+Dr. Mollie Painter-Morland, Academic Director